Zero Waste Period

 So here’s the deal; I’m going to introduce you to some awesome reusable zero waste period options here, but if that’s not your thing, at the very least, make the switch to organic non-bleached cotton menstrual products.
 Get those nasty toxins away from your body ASAP, right?!

-The best zero waste period alternative to the disposable tampon is a menstrual cup.
-A menstrual cup is a medical grade silicone cup that that collects instead of absorbs menstrual blood like tampons.
-There is a bit of a learning curve when it comes to cups, but with a little practice they really do work wonderfully.
+The best zero waste period alternative to disposable tampons is a menstrual cup.
+A menstrual cup is a medical-grade silicone cup that that collects instead of absorbs menstrual blood like tampons.
+There is a bit of a learning curve when it comes to period cups, but with a little practice they really do work wonderfully.
 My favorite feature of menstrual cups is that you really only have to change them about every ten to twelve hours or so.
 It makes that time of the month so much less stressful when you only have to think about it twice a day: when you wake up and when you go to bed.

 There are many different styles, brands, and prices of cups so be sure to do your research to find the best fit for you.
+They are all made of medical grade silicone.
 I have personally used both the Lunette Cup and Diva Cup and really like both of these brands!
+Two other popular menstrual cup brands are: Pixie Cup and Lena Cup.
 Also, note that most menstrual cup brands often have two different sizes.
 For example, Lunette Cup has Size 1 for Light to Normal Flow and Size 2 for Normal to Heavy Flow.

 There’s also a handy quiz out there called Put A Cup In It that can help you decide which reusable menstrual cup is right for you.